iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 This is a stark contrast to building an application on Ethereum, which requires developers to learn a new language and deal with the constraints and flaws of Solidity. **Besides this, Ethereum apps all have to operate on top of one single network.** The upside of this is that apps built on Ethereum share the same standards and automatically have [massive synergies](https://www.preethikasireddy.com/posts/the-synergies-gained-from-building-on-ethereums-decentralized-app-ecosystem/).
 The downside is that all apps built on Ethereum share the same consensus layer and are bogged down by the weight of every new application that gets built on top of it.
 Moreover, **the network as a whole has to be governed as one giant unit, which makes it difficult to socially scale because of differing philosophies and ideologies of how the network should be governed.**

-Instead of having this restriction, **Cosmos applications each operate as their own independent network with their own consensus layer and governance layer.**
+Instead of having this restriction, **Cosmos blockchain applications each operate as their own independent network with their own consensus layer and governance layer.**

 This means developers have the freedom to determine how permissioned or permissionless they want their consensus layer to be.
 They can choose whether they want a public set of validators who are elected based on the token quantity they have at stake or a private set of validators who are pre-authorized to be validators.
 This freedom to customize the rules that determine a validator set means blockchains have more **sovereignty over their chain.**

-**Of course, there is a tradeoff for this advantage: Each application in the Cosmos network has to bootstrap their own validators, community, and economy.
+**Of course, there is a tradeoff for this advantage: Each blockchain application in the Cosmos network has to bootstrap their own validators, community, and economy.
 And unlike Ethereum, they can't simply piggyback off the global set of validators, community, and economy.**

 <figure>

 ![](/media/screen-shot-2019-05-13-at-10.10.45-am.png)

 </figure>

+# Conclusion

+In this first post, we talked about how the architecture of a single blockchain on Cosmos differs from the Bitcoin and Ethereum blockchain.
+In part 2, we'll dive into understanding how blockchains in the Cosmos network operate **independently** of one another while also **interoperating** with one another.

+Stay tuned 😊